 Could a common cholesterol medication also help lupus symptoms?

 If you have lupus and you're already taking a statin for cholesterol or heart protection, there may be an additional benefit worth knowing about.
-Statins are a class of medication used to lower cholesterol and reduce the risks of heart attack and stroke; they include common drugs like Lipitor and Crestor.
+Statins are a class of medication used to lower cholesterol and reduce the risk of heart attack and stroke; they include common drugs like Lipitor and Crestor.

 A new meta-analysis published in February 2026 found that statin use is associated with reduced disease activity and lower markers of inflammation in people with systemic lupus erythematosus (SLE), with the most notable effects seen in patients younger than 40.
 The analysis pooled data from 12 studies across 3,596 records, evaluating disease activity scores (SLEDAI), C-reactive protein (CRP), interleukin-6 (IL-6), and erythrocyte sedimentation rate (ESR)—all key measures of inflammation and disease burden in SLE.